Mechagodzilla: Development

 In the 2003 sequel Godzilla: Tokyo S.O.S., creature designer Shinichi Wakasa used the same mold to create a redesigned Mechagodzilla, which was meant to look more weathered than its predecessor.
 According to production designer Shinki Nishikawa, several other changes were made to the Mechagodzilla design's head, chest and arms in order to make the character look less heroic and more machine-like.
 The robot's back unit was reduced in size and flipped upside down, and the head was made smaller.
 As the previous design's shoulder cannons were considered uneven and unsophisticated-looking because of their rectangular shape, special effects director Eiichi Asada made them more pentagonal.
 As the character was supposed to rely more on its forearm cannons than in the previous film, Nishikawa made them larger and more powerful looking.

 For Godzilla vs. Kong, Mechagodzilla's design was inspired by the Generation 1 Transformers due to their "simplicity."
 Director Adam Wingard attempted to avoid the "complex" designs from the Michael Bay Transformers films.
 Writer Max Borenstein had originally written Mechagodzilla into Godzilla: King of the Monsters.
 However, director Michael Dougherty scrapped the character during development.

+Mechagodzilla wouldn't return until 2025, when Godzilla Minus One director, Takashi Yamazaki announced that he would be including Mechagodzilla for the next film, Godzilla the Ride: Great Clash, where it appears as the Kiju type 0‐G Breaker (Kiju型0Gブレーカー, Kiju-gata 0 G burēkā), also known as the "G Breaker".
+The design was revealed on July 1, 2025, one month before Great Clash was released to the Seibuen Amusement Park.